CommanderLake/LMStud/README.md

 - Build and run the LM Stud project from Visual Studio.
 - Ensure the necessary llama.cpp DLLs are present in the output directory.
+- If you wish to use the Google Search Tool, configure these on the Settings tab:
+1. Get your Google API key here for 100 free searches per day: https://console.cloud.google.com/apis/dashboard
+2. Also required is a "Search engine ID" from Programmable Search Engine: https://programmablesearchengine.google.com/controlpanel/overview

 ## Contributing